This Homemade Almond Milk + Cinnamon is a creamy and nutrient-dense plant-based milk that is perfect for older babies and toddlers.

 Homemade Almond Milk + Cinnamon

-Using a fine mesh sieve or cheese cloth, strain the mixture into a bowl or jar.
+- Pour the almond milk through a fine-mesh sieve or cheesecloth, strain the mixture into a bowl or jar.
 Add a pinch of cinnamon and serve warm or cold.
 Refrigerate and Enjoy!

 Also, definitely hold onto the remaining almond meal.
 It is a fantastic and healthy addition to smoothies or baked goods like muffins.
 Here are a few ways to put it to good use: